18th Annual Disability Symposium

 Attend and participate in a full day of dynamic sessions led by highly-qualified plenary speakers and invited workshop presenters.
 Find opportunities to meet and reconnect with colleagues in the field during breakfast, lunch, and the event-ending Snack-and-Chat.
 Leave with new ideas and stronger partnerships.

-LOCATION is Houston Hall on the University of Pennsylvania campus.
-Houston Hall is located at 3417 Spruce Street, Philadelphia, PA.
+The location is Houston Hall in the Perlman Quadrangle on the University of Pennsylvania campus, 3417 Spruce Street, Philadelphia, PA.
 Breakfast, lunch, and the two plenary sessions will be held in Houston Hall's Bodek Lounge.
-Registration is located next to Bodek Lounge.
-Workshops will be held in Houston Hall and next door at Irvine Auditorium.
-Both buildings are wheelchair accessible.
+Workshops will also be held in Houston Hall.
+The building is wheelchair accessible.

 The Symposium is made possible by a gift from:

 Mary Perednia Landy, C'83, and Joseph P. Landy, W'83